judocode/laravel-starter/README.md

 This now utilizes template files, so you can specify the format for your views, controller, repository, and tests in a folder called "templates" in your app directory.

+## Bonus

+Want to go even FURTHER the scaffold process?!?!
+Setup [foreman](https://github.com/Indatus/foreman), add ourlearn/laravel-starter to the require-dev section, setup an app file to copy from that adds the laravel starter service provider, setup a database file that sets up your database to copy from, and finally setup a models.txt file to copy from (example above).
+Save that scaffold file somewhere convenient.

+Then, you can edit your bash file to include a new alias:

+    alias laravel="foremancreate"
+    foremancreate(){
+        foreman build /path/to/htdocs/folder/$1 /path/to/scaffold.json
+        cd /path/to/htdocs/folder/$1
+        composer update
+        php artisan start:file "app/models.txt"
+        php artisan migrate
+        php artisan db:seed
+    }

+Then run `laravel project-name` and watch as your application is fully built and scaffolded for you :)

+Video of this process coming soon.

 ## Future ideas

 - Automatically create js file based on js framework that is specified.